viamrobotics/docs/static/include/components/apis/overrides/protos/board.Name.md

-Get the `ResourceName` for this board with the given name.
+Get the name of the digital interrupt.